What We Do

 Helping children in Sri Lanka since 1990

-Has dedicated over Four Million Dollars of financial resources for charitable work in Sri Lanka, and has provided:
+Has dedicated over Five Million Dollars of financial resources for charitable work in Sri Lanka, and has provided:

 - Support for a Home in Mount Lavinia for underprivileged children, caring for up to 85 children at a time, for 26 years

 - Complete support for a Home for approximately 20 children in Pesalei in the Mannar district for children from the northern refugee camps

 - Support for a Home for 25 children in Poovarasankulam in the Vavunia area for children with domestic issues sent through the court system

 - Support for a home for pregnant single mothers and babies in Poovarasankulam

 - Support for over 700 poor children, throughout the island

 - Assistance to 500 families affected by the Tsunami; in addition to much needed emergency aid immediately after the Tsunami; and the construction of 13 houses in the Hikkaduwa area